jasonsahl/jasonsahl.github.io/_pages/about.md

 1. Chase Williamson, Ph.D.
 Chase is a Research Associate and works on various bioinformatics projects and has published multiple papers, primarily on Clostridium botulinum.
 2. Adam Vazquez.
-Adam is a Research Specialist
+Adam is a Research Specialist who works in the laboratory, but also performs data analyses on all active projects.
+3. Chandler Roe.